systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 ### Editing a function

-Try updating this function with a slightly more helpful failure message, reminding the user that they haven't yet changed the `domain/image` from the pre-generated default hash, which is always in the format 'si-####'.
+Try updating this function to show a slightly more helpful failure message when the name is the pre-generated default 'si-XXXX'.
 The new function body should be:

 ```js
 async function qualificationDockerImageExists(component: Input): Promise<Output> {